mtinglof/Webcrawler/README.md

 ### Initial Configuration

-It is also recommended that you configure the AdBlock extension for the ChromeDriver.
+It is recommended that you configure the AdBlock extension for the ChromeDriver.
 More information can be found here https://stackoverflow.com/questions/42231604/how-to-activate-adblocker-in-chrome-using-selenium-webdriver and the path to the extension should be set within the program.

 ## Features